 We’re all familiar with the hunched shoulders and craned necks common to webcams.
 Solve that nagging problem with a quick solution: place your laptop on a stack of books or magazines to make the web camera level with your line of sight.

 Most online meeting platforms offer web-based, app-based, and dial-in options.
-Test your audio and video capabilities on desktop, laptop, and mobile phone (well before a meeting actually starts!) to see what works best for you.
+Test your audio and video capabilities on a desktop, laptop, and mobile phone (well before a meeting actually starts!) to see what works best for you.

 Once you know which device you want to use, click or connect to each virtual meeting early so you can get “tech issues” out of the way before everyone is on the call.

 There’s nothing worse than dialing into a call that one knows how to start.
-The meeting organizer should always be proactive in introducing participants, presenting topics for discussion, managing the schedule, and summarizing next steps or follow-up action items.
+The meeting organizer should always be proactive in introducing participants, presenting topics for discussion, managing the schedule, and summarizing the next steps or follow-up action items.

 If time and topic allow, start your meeting by asking all the participants to share something positive that happened to them that day.
 So many of us are bombarded and overwhelmed with negative news right now that focusing on optimism can set the right tone for any virtual gathering.

 Continuing that idea, we’re all missing those coffee break chats, lunchtime laughs, and post-meeting inspirations.
 Beyond your regularly scheduled online calls, make sure you connect with colleagues for those off-the-cuff moments, too.
 Those quick flashes of brevity (and, hopefully, humor) will help the next two-hour meeting go down more smoothly.